Griswold cast iron skillet. Simple identification guide using logos.

 Griswold slant logo skillets without EPU mostly do not have a number on the handle.

 The Griswold slant trademark changed to add the words cast iron skillet in an arc at 12 o’clock on the skillet.
-The EPU is in reference to the wording Erie PA., U.S.A., on the skillet.
+The E.P.U. refers to the wording Erie PA., U.S.A., on the skillet.

 Griswold cast iron skillet No 8with EPU.

 Griswold slant logo with EPU.
-What does EPU mean?
-It is an abbreviation standing for Erie PA., U.S.A. that is seen under the Griswold logo.
+What’s EPU mean?
+It’s an abbreviation standing for Erie PA., U.S.A which is seen under the Griswold logo.
 Note the heat rings in the number 8 skillets tend to be more rounded.

 Griswold skillet size number 10